thesupersonic16/DALTools/README.md

 For PC/PS4 .pck(s), you can unpack the archives by just dragging the archive file into PCKTool.exe.
 Repacking is the same process except you drag the archive folder into the executable.

 For Big Endian .pck(s) like the ones seen on the PS3, You will need to add the -e switch in the command line like ``PCKTool.exe -e Script.pck``

+Some other games may also use the same PCK format but with a different header size and padding.
+Make sure to check the help page by running the tool with no arguments.

 Special thanks to Sajid for helping me with figuring out the missing fields.